 Primavera hosts public forums on social justice topics, plans annual events like the Homeless Memorial, Homeless Street Count, and NeighborWorks® Day of Service, and hosts exciting fundraising dinners as part of our Primavera Cooks! event.

 Current Volunteer Opportunities

-Make lunches for our Primavera Works workers!
-Our social enterprise employment agency provides ethical day-labor opportunities for men and women.
-We provide above-minimum wage, temporary employment options and temp-to-hire opportunities for people who are homeless and unemployed or under-employed.
-We offer hearty sack lunches to our workers going out to work Monday through Friday, and we are in need of volunteers to purchase lunch materials, make sandwiches, and compile sack lunches, and drop them off at Primavera.
+Make sack lunches for our women participants at Primavera's Casa Paloma Women's Hospitality Center.
+This safe space is for women only who are experiencing homelessness.
+We offer hearty sack lunches to these women and we are in need of volunteers to purchase lunch materials, make sandwiches, compile sack lunches, and drop them off at Primavera.
 We will take any number of lunches you are willing to donate - we try to have 15-20 lunches daily.
-Please drop off sack lunches Monday through Friday between 8:00 a.m. to 4:00 p.m. at our Jim and Vicki Click Training Center located at 151 W. 40th St. (off of 6th Ave. in South Tucson next to Food City).
-Please call (520) 623-5111 if needed.

 A sack lunch should include:

-• two (2) plain meat and cheese sandwiches (no mustard/mayo)
+• two (2) plain meat and cheese sandwiches (all condiments separated)

-• one (1) piece of fruit (oranges hold up the best)
+• one (1) piece of fruit (oranges and apples hold up the best)

 • one (1) bag of chips, crackers, or pretzels

 • one (1) granola bar, cookie, or brownie, etc.